ccovaltine/ReadingNotes/README.md

 ## Log

-- 2022.09.07 Repository is created and Git settings are done....
+- 2022.09.07 Repository is created and Git settings are done.